 The area is closed with stitches.
 If a large area is removed, a skin graft or flap of normal skin may be used to replace the skin that was removed.

 This procedure involves scraping or scooping out a skin lesion.
 A technique that uses high frequency electrical current may be used before or after.
 This is called electrodesiccation.

 It may be used for superficial lesions that do not need a full thickness excision.

 A laser is a light beam that can be focused on a very small area and can treat very specific types of cells.
 The laser heats the cells in the area being treated until they "burst."
 There are several types of lasers.
 Each laser has specific uses.

 - Small blood vessels in the skin

 Cryotherapy is a method of super-freezing tissue in order to destroy it.
-It may be used to destroy or remove warts, actinic keratoses, solar keratoses, and molluscum contagiosum.
+It is most commonly used to destroy or remove warts, actinic keratoses, seborrheic keratoses, and molluscum contagiosum.

 Cryotherapy is done using a cotton swab that has been dipped into liquid nitrogen or a probe that has liquid nitrogen flowing through it.
 The procedure usually takes less than a minute.

 The freezing may cause some discomfort.
 Your doctor may apply a numbing medicine to the area first.
 After the procedure, the treated area may blister and the destroyed lesion will peel away.